-Generic Name: ferrous fumarate, ascorbic acid and cyanocobalamin
+Generic Name: ferrous fumarate, ascorbic acid, intrinsic factor and cyanocobalamin

 Dosage Form: capsule